* NOTE: Prof.

 towards achieving specific results:

 public interest goals.
-This documents lists many of
+This document lists many of

 those accomplishments – the specific public interest goals